Skip to main content

 Clarify assessment criteria and marking rubrics.

-Be clear and unambiguous as to how you will assess contributions and what weight the discussion board component will have in the overall grade.
+Be clear and unambiguous as to how you will assess contributions and what weight the discussion-board component will have in the overall mark.

 Ensure that students have early access to the discussion board.

 Provide opportunities to practise prior to summative assessment work.
-This will help students establish their own online identity and start building an online community (Salmon, 2000).
-Technical access issues can also be identified and resolved in a low-stress context.
+This will help students establish their own online identity and start building an online community.
+Technical and other access issues can also be identified and resolved in a low-stress context.

 Plan a starter task to get students engaged early.